 Supported Playgroups Project

-C4C, in partnership with Bendigo Community Health Service, run a number of supported playgroups at various venues across Bendigo.
-Supported playgroups are for families with children aged 0-5 and they encourage and support positive, fun interactions between families and their children, early childhood development and social connections.
+C4C, in partnership with Shine Bright, run a number of supported playgroups at various venues across Bendigo.
+Supported Playgroups are for families with children aged 0-5 and they encourage and support positive, fun interactions between families and their children, early childhood development and social connections.
 The playgroups are free to attend and morning tea is provided.